Skip to main content

 Horizon Europe space image

 Horizon Europe is the EU’s primary funding programme for research and innovation.
-Its main objectives are to enhance European industrial competitiveness and ensure strategic autonomy in the space sector.
+One of its objectives is to enhance European industrial competitiveness and ensure strategic autonomy in the space sector.

 In 2008, the Commission, ESA and EDA established a Joint Task Force (JTF) with the objective of ensuring autonomous and unrestricted access to these technologies.
 Since then, the JTF has mapped critical space dependencies and identified relevant actions.